 Restless legs syndrome affects sleep quality by making it harder to doze off, resulting in shorter sleep durations.
 The dangers of restless legs syndrome are the same as insomnia because it’s a byproduct of RLS.
-These dangers include diabetes, obesity, heart disease, and increased accident risk.
+These dangers include cardiovascular problems, along with worse cognitive, emotional, and physical capabilities.

 4. Sleep Apnea

 Sleep apnea is a sleep disorder in which a person’s breathing periodically starts and stops while asleep.
 There are two types of sleep apnea9, obstructive and central.
 Obstructive results from a blockage in the upper airway, whereas central sleep apnea is caused by the brain not sending the right signals to the breathing muscles.

-A 2013 study from the American Academy of Sleep Medicine found that sleepwalking led to complications associated with poor sleep quality, such as daytime drowsiness, fatigue, and insomnia.
+A 2013 study from the American Academy of Sleep Medicine found that sleepwalking11 led to complications associated with poor sleep quality, such as daytime drowsiness, fatigue, and insomnia.
 They added that sleepwalking also caused depression and anxiety symptoms.
-People who sleepwalk run the risk of hurting themselves.
+Additionally, people who sleepwalk run the risk of hurting themselves.

 Does Anxiety Cause Sleep Disorders?